 - 2 cups fresh spinach finely chopped

 - Turn your Instant Pot (mine is the 6 quart with bluetooth) to saute.
-When the screen reads "hot", add the ground beef, onion, salt, garlic, basil, parsley, pepper and pepper flakes and cook and stir until browned, about 3-4 minutes.
+When the screen reads "hot", lightly spray with non stick spray and add the ground beef, onion and red pepper.
+Cook until beef is browned all the way through.

-- Add the water, and cook and stir, scraping the bottom until you have removed all of the brown bits -- this will help to prevent the "burn" message.
+- Add the broth or water and stir, scraping the bottom until you have removed any brown bits stuck on the bottom — this will help to prevent the "burn" message.

 - Place the lid on the Instant Pot, seal and turn the valve to sealing.

-- Press "Manual" and use the arrows to set a 4 minute cook time.
+- Press "Manual" or "Pressure Cook" and use the arrows to set a 2 minute cook time.
 It will take about 10-15 minutes to reach pressure and start counting down.